nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a patient information : `edit`

-Edits an existing person in the list.
+Edits an existing patient in the list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [h/HEIGHT] [w/WEIGHT] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.